noobymatze/notes.noobymatze.io/src/content/posts/2024/11-using-gadts-for-complex-permissions.md

 To implement a check in the database, we essentially implement the `Ref<A>` again with other properties.
 I haven't found a way in Kotlin to make `Ref<A>` so generic, that we would only need to implement it once.
+Therefore, we need a second type.

 ```kotlin
 sealed interface RefCondition<A: Ref<A>> {